LLNL/axom/src/axom/multimat/docs/sphinx/index.rst

 Multimat User Guide
 ====================

-Axom's MultiMat component is a data management library for multimaterial data within multiphysics simulation codes.
+Axom's MultiMat component is a data management library for multimaterial field data within multiphysics simulation codes.

 We are working on documentation for this component.